meshery/meshery/docs/pages/installation/minikube.md

 ## Installation: Using `mesheryctl`

+Ensure you are logged in and authenticated by running the following command:

+{% capture code_content %}$ mesheryctl system login{% endcapture %}
+{% include code.html code=code_content %}

+Start Meshery using the command:

+{% capture code_content %}$ mesheryctl system start{% endcapture %}
+{% include code.html code=code_content %}

+or use the command:

+{% capture code_content %}$ mesheryctl system start -p kubernetes{% endcapture %}
+{% include code.html code=code_content %}

+For more information on authentication, See [Authenticating with Meshery via CLI](/guides/mesheryctl/authenticate-with-meshery-via-cli).

 Use Meshery's CLI to streamline your connection to your Minikube cluster.
 Configure Meshery to connect to your Minikube cluster by executing:

 {% capture code_content %}$ mesheryctl system config minikube{% endcapture %}
 {% include code.html code=code_content %}

-Once configured, execute the following command to start Meshery.

-{% capture code_content %}$ mesheryctl system start{% endcapture %}
-{% include code.html code=code_content %}

-If you encounter any authentication issues, you can use `mesheryctl system login`.
-For more information, click [here](/guides/mesheryctl/authenticate-with-meshery-via-cli) to learn more.

 ## Installation: Using Helm